-Although this salad is dressed from head to toe in red and green, it’s completely Thanksgiving appropriate.
+Although this vegan crispy brussels sprout salad with pomegranate seeds is dressed from head to toe in red and green, it’s completely Thanksgiving appropriate.
 It can be served as a side or salad course, and it’s one of those dishes that

 This salad is a slight labor of love but worth every second in the kitchen.
 The laborious part is trimming each and every brussels sprout and meticulously removing each leaf, one-by-one.
 Before you disregard this recipe as being wrought by a crazy person, hear me out.